-The director of MTSU’s Africana Studies Program will be the guest on the next “MTSU On the Record” radio program.
+The new director of MTSU’s Africana Studies Program was the guest on a recent “MTSU On the Record” radio program.

 Bakari, 2009 winner of the university’s John Pleas Faculty Award and a 26-year faculty member at MTSU, has taken over the university’s Africana Studies Program from associate professor of history Louis Woods, who is devoting more time to teaching.